0no-co/wonka/docs/basics/background.md

 In general, **operators** will accept some arguments and a source and output a new, transformed source.

-Lastly, the sources we create wouldn't be of much use if we wouldn't be able to _consume_ them.
-This is similar to using `forEach` on an array to use its values.
+Lastly, the sources we create wouldn't be of much use if we weren't able to _consume_ them.
+This is similar to using `forEach` on an array to iterate over its values.
 Wonka has a [`subscribe`](../api/sinks.md#subscribe) function which works similarly to how an observable's subscribe method may work.
 This is because Wonka's sources are entirely cancellable.

-To summarise Wonka's streams are _sources_ of values, which can be transformed using _operators_, which create new _sources_.
+To summarise, Wonka's streams are _sources_ of values, which can be transformed using _operators_, which create new _sources_.
 If we want to consume a _source_ we use a _sink_.